framp/profunctors/README.md

-# profunctors
+# monads
-a friendly talk about profunctors
+a friendly talk about monads in JS